powerdev0510/fullstack-code-challenge/README.md

 Display a list of users with pagination.
 Additionally display the products a user owns in anyway you see fit.

+Please note: The frontend does NOT need to be able to create, edit, or delete data.

 ### Tests

 You must write tests to back up your code.
 You are free to use any testing tools or frameworks you like.